openhwgroup/core-v-xif/docs/source/x_ext.rst

 .. note::
   In case of ``X_ISSUE_REGISTER_SPLIT`` = 0, the issue and register interfaces are coupled.
-  Because issue may not depend on commit, this implies that register
+  Because commit depends on issue, it is implied that register also cannot depend on commit.

 * Transactions with an earlier issued ``hartid`` and ``id`` shall not depend on transactions with a later issued ``hartid`` and ``id`` (e.g. a |coprocessor| is not allowed to delay generating ``result_valid`` = 1 because it first wants to see ``commit_valid`` = 1 for a newer instruction).